SergeyStrukov/LightForge/doc/Manual.md

 It is passed to *pregen.exe* (modified to count base directory change).
 You may choose to use *INC_PRIVATE* list for such target to avoid anwanted include folder propagation.

+#### Build order

+When you run the deep build of the target, all base targets (directly and indirectly) are collected and then ordered to execute the build.
+The following rules are applied:
+1. Executable target is built after all library base targets.
+2. Pregen target is built after all library base targets.
+3. Any target is built after all pregen base targets.

 ## LightForge side

 All build activities happen inside the **LightForge** folder.